predict-idlab/tsflex/docs/pdoc_include/features.md

 ### Multiple feature descriptors

 Sometimes it can get overly verbose when the same feature is shared over multiple series, windows and/or strides.
-To solve this proble, we introduce the `MultipleFeatureDescriptors`, this component allows to **create multiple feature descriptors for all** the ``function - series_name(s) - window - stride`` **combinations**.
+To solve this problem, we introduce the `MultipleFeatureDescriptors`, this component allows to **create multiple feature descriptors for all** the ``function - series_name(s) - window - stride`` **combinations**.

 A `MultipleFeatureDescriptors` instance can be added a `FeatureCollection`.